georgejesswin/Motor-Cooling-System-Design/README.md

-# Motor-Cooling-System-Design 🚗❄️
+# Motor-Cooling-System-Design 🚗
 **Gold Medal Winner – Kriti 2025 (Automobile Club, IIT Guwahati)**

 This repository contains our complete MATLAB/Simulink implementation of a **liquid cooling system** for the EMRAX 208 motor used in Formula Student–style EV applications.
-We developed and simulated **two independent design approaches**, both of which maintain the motor temperature **well below 45°C** over the given drive cycle.
+We developed and simulated **two design approaches**, both maintaining the motor temperature **well below 45°C** over the given drive cycle.

 ---